Schönbrunn Palace & Gardens Tickets and Information

 About Schönbrunn Palace

-Palace History & Architecture
+Schönbrunn Palace History

-- The Hall of Mirrors: A highlight of the palace, this Hall of Mirrors reflects the grandeur of the Habsburg empire and was used for musical performances, which included concerts by a young Mozart!
+- The Hall of Mirrors: A highlight of the palace, the Hall of Mirrors reflects the grandeur of the Habsburg empire and was used for musical performances, which included concerts by a young Mozart!

 The Schönbrunn Gardens